Skip to content

 3. That’s just the way it is

-• You judge yourself for your child’s flaws
+• Judging yourself for your child’s flaws

-The common theme in these examples is I’m not ____ enough.
+The common theme in these examples is I’m not xyz enough.
 Not successful enough, not pretty enough, not good enough.

 Research shows that focusing too much on scarcity creates tunnel vision.
 We do what we can to ease the immediate pain, even if it may hurt us in the long run.
 We suffer from spiritual poverty.